plexlad/spiritofthetavern-old/README.md

 The new command requires some values in `module.exports`:
  * `data`: A slash command builder that is used by the client.
  * `execute(interaction, client)`: A function that is called when the slash command is called.
 The client is the original used in your `index.js`, so it will keep all of the assigned variables.
+ * `preconditions`: An array that is used for preconditions (check below).
+Not required.

 ### Preconditions
+Preconditions are used to add special filters to commands by using a function to take data from the client and interaction and returning `true` or `false`.
+To get started, create a new javascript file in the preconditions folder.
+The name on this one is important, as there is no `data` attribute.

+The precondition requires a value in `module.exports`:
+ * `check(interaction, client)`: This is a function that runs when a precondition when called.
+Return `true` if you want the the command to go through, false if you want an error message.